-- Your data is not perfect. (or "Every model is wrong.") - Even if there exist an optimal underlying model, the observations are corrupted by noise.
+- Your data is not perfect. (or "Every model is wrong.") - Even if there exist an optimal underlying model, the observations are corrupted by noise (e.g. multiple y for a given x). - Even the optimal solution could be wrong.

 Bias